appveyor/website/src/docs/how-to/filtering-commits.md

     - Project-B/
 ```

-which means the build will be started only if one of the modified files was inside either `Project-A` or `Project-B` folder.
+Which means the build will be started only if one of the modified files was inside either the `Project-A` or `Project-B` folder.

 ### File matching rules